 The Classification and Records Department oversees diverse matters pertaining to offender management and provides technical support for various administrative and unit-based departments.
 It includes the Classification and Records Office, Unit Classification and Count Room Department, Intake Department and the State Classification Committee.

 The State Classification Committee (SCC) is responsible for making initial custody recommendations and determining appropriate units of assignment for all offenders.
-The SCC reviews recommendations made by unit classification committees for promotions in custody status, disciplinary actions at private facilities, and transfers and special housing assignments due to security or safety needs.
-The SCC works closely with the Safe Prisons Program to identify aggressive and at-risk/weak offenders.
+The SCC reviews recommendations made by unit classification committees for promotions in custody status, disciplinary actions at private facilities and transfers and special housing assignments due to security or safety needs.
+The SCC works closely with the Safe Prisons Program to identify aggressive and vulnerable offenders.